National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Form Number(s): None.

-Type of Review: Regular submission—renewal of a current information collection.
+Type of Review: Regular submission—extension of a current information collection.

 Affected Public: Business or other for-profit organizations.